 This guide describes the setup process for a multi-platform connection that has a combination of ZeroMQ and RabbitMQ instances.
 For this example, we want to use the Forwarder to pass device data from two VOLTTRON instance to a single "central" instance for storage.
 It will also have a Volttron Central agent running on the "central" instance and Volttron Central Platform agents on all 3 instances and connected to "central" instance to provide operational status of it's instance to the "central" instance.
-For this document "node" will be used interchangeably with VOLT-TRON instance.
-The authentication of remote connections can be performed either using admin web interface or using command line interface.
-We will demonstrate both the approaches.
+For this document "node" will be used interchangeably with VOLTTRON instance.